thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-4.md

 {% include images-gallery.html imageCollection="final-power-consumption-alarm-rule" %}

-### "water-sensor" device profile
+### Rules for devices that use the "water-sensor" device profile

-A device that uses the "water-sensor" device profile sends telemetry data on water consumption.
+The "Water Flow Meter" device using the "water-sensor" device profile send telemetry data on water consumption.
-Let's set up a rule to generate alarms when certain water consumption thresholds are reached.
+Let's configure an alarm rule to trigger when specific water consumption thresholds are reached.

-Alarm conditions:
+##### Water consumption alarm rule

+Set two conditions for triggering the alarm about exceeding water consumption and one condition for clearing it:

-1. Major alarm: Triggered when water consumption exceeds 2 gallons per hour but stays at or below 3 gallons per hour.
+- An alarm with a severity type of "**Major**" will be triggered if water consumption exceeds `4` gallons per hour but does not exceed `5` gallons per hour (inclusive).

-2. Critical alarm: Triggered when water consumption exceeds 3 gallons per hour.
+- If water consumption exceeds `5` gallons per hour, an alarm with a severity type of "**Critical**" will be triggered.

-3. Alarm clearance: The alarm will clear automatically when water consumption drops below 2 gallons per hour.
+- The alarm will be **cleared** when water consumption drops below `4` gallons per hour.

 Let's start with adding the alarm rule condition with "Major" type: